Select any two GPUs for comparison

 The GeForce GT 740M has a 160 MHz higher core clock speed and 12 more Render Output Units than the Graphics 4000.
 This results in the GeForce GT 740M providing 10.4 GPixel/s better pixeling performance.
 However, both GPUs support DirectX 9 or above, and pixeling performance is only really relevant when comparing older cards.

-The GeForce GT 740M was released over a year more recently than the Graphics 4000, and so the GeForce GT 740M is likely to have better driver support, meaning it will be more optimized for running the latest games.
+The GeForce GT 740M was released over a year more recently than the Graphics 4000, and so the GeForce GT 740M is likely to have better driver support, meaning it will be more optimized for running the latest games when compared to the Graphics 4000.

 The GeForce GT 740M has 2048 MB video memory, but the Graphics 4000 does not have an entry, so the two GPUs cannot be reliably compared in this area.